We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- mental health consultations for issues such as depression and addiction
+- mental health consultations for conditions such as depression and substance use disorders

 - sexual health consultations

-Teladoc physicians can also send prescriptions to your pharmacy or analyze your lab results.
+Teladoc physicians can also send prescriptions to your pharmacy or analyze lab results.

 Creating an account on MeMD is simple.
 Once your account is set up, you can speak with a nurse practitioner or physician directly via webcam.

-You can discuss multiple symptoms or conditions during a single consultation without paying an additional fee — provided your healthcare provider feels comfortable discussing a second issue.
+You and your healthcare provider can discuss one symptom or condition, or you can discuss multiple symptoms or conditions during a single consultation without paying an additional fee.

-Lab tests can’t be ordered through MeMD, but healthcare providers can answer questions about an existing lab report.
+Lab tests can’t be ordered through MeMD, but healthcare professionals can answer questions about an existing lab report.

-MeMD providers can also send needed prescriptions to your preferred pharmacy.
+MeMD healthcare professionals can also send needed prescriptions to your preferred pharmacy.

 Urgent care services are $67, as are men’s and women’s health visits.
-A talk therapy session is $85.
+A talk therapy session can cost up to $85.

 For psychiatry, an initial 45-minute visit is $229, and then follow-up visits “to manage medications and evaluate progress” are $99.